andreaweb/frontEndZeroToHeroDesign1/README.md

 Project built as suggested by the amazing article, Front End Zero To Hero.
 Used HTML, CSS and JS (Jquery).

-This is a simple calculator that performs all of the basic operations (+, -, *, /).
-You can erase the screen and work with decimals.
-Woohoo! \o/
+This is site simulating a simple blog app for mobile.
+The number of pages is according to the length of the main content.

-Check the CodePen: http://codepen.io/andreaweb/pen/apOYKz Check the article: https://medium.freecodecamp.com/from-zero-to-front-end-hero-part-1-7d4f7f0bff02#.hq6oen43v
+Check the CodePen: http://codepen.io/andreaweb/pen/apOYKz

+Check the article: https://medium.freecodecamp.com/from-zero-to-front-end-hero-part-1-7d4f7f0bff02#.hq6oen43v

 --------------------